This exploration is for all ages, as the colored smilies show. You can read and learn about tall tales with your whole family together!

 When you complete each sentence in a bigger-than-life way you will have a great start to your tall tale.
 Think of at least three unbelievable things your character can do in your everyday story and add those in.
 Next, use lots of adjectives to describe the action.
 You can say a pothole was big, or you can use lots of adjectives and description to say the pothole was so enormous that it could fit 300 elephants inside!
 Impossible exaggerations are what make up a tall tale, so use LOTS of them!
 End your tall tale with one final unbelievable event.
 Make it your biggest exaggeration of all.

-I love turning tall tales into LITERALLY tall tales.
-Use this template to write your story on.
-You can print out extras if you’ve written a really long whopper, and then just tape the extra columns together for an extra tall tale.
+Use the printable template to write your story on.
+You can print out extras is you’ve written a really long whopper, and then just tape the extra columns for an extra tall tale.
 Draw your character’s head at the top and feet at the bottom, so the tale is making up the body.
 Write out the entire tale going down the page.

-- Choose a character from one of the tall tales you read.
-Now imagine they are your parent.
+Choose a character from one of the tall tales you read.
+Now imagine that character is your parent.
 What is the best part about having the character for your mom or dad?
 The worst?
 How do you think people would treat you differently?
 What traits would you want to inherit from the character?